 This was a typical Roman public execution for condemned criminals.
 For Jesus Christ’s followers it looked like the shocking end and failure of all that He had been, said and done Luke 24:18,19,20-21.

 Why did God let this appalling horror happen?
 The Bible explained it this way Isaiah 53:5,6.
 Amazingly, this was written more than 700 years before Jesus Christ came!
 Inspired by God, it accurately described prophetically some specific details of Jesus Christ’s torture and death, as well as explaining its meaning.

 From God’s point of view, Jesus Christ was the perfect, defects-free, sinless, sacrificed person – the ultimate “Lamb of God” John 1:29.

 His death was the final sacrifice and substitution, bringing judgement but then forgiveness for all a person’s sins and guilt forever.
 It would never have to be repeated.
 God had opened His way for any person to be OK with Him!

 Disregarding God is fatally serious.
 So His way to deal with it justly was also drastic, involving a death penalty.
 But it was brutally applied to a substitute for the guilty persons!
-So these terrible events were in fact God’s sublime act of selfless love for all people.
-He had made the way for people to be OK with him.
-But it was at a supreme cost – the life on Earth of His only Son!
+So these terrible events were in fact God’s sublime act of selfless love for all people, to make the way for them to be OK with him.
+It was at supreme cost – the life on Earth of His only Son!
 Romans 5:8.